Eggplant, Tomato, Bell Pepper, and Potato

 • Ripe tomatoes contain hardly any alkaloids, but can still be irritating in large quantities.

-• Symptoms: Salivation, vomiting, diarrhea, neurological manifestations in higher doses
+• Symptoms: salivation, vomiting, diarrhea, neurological manifestations at higher doses

 Bell Peppers (Capsicum Annuum)